Let’s get right to it. Job hunting is the worst.

 • How you applied – job board?
 Career page portal?
 Email?
 This can help you with your follow-ups.

-Open this file every time you’re about to do job hunting activities.
+Now that you’ve got this document, it is your lifeblood throughout this process!
 Let it be your reference, your guide, and of course your accountability check.

 Save the job description, too.